colossaldynamics/ez430rf2500/README.md

 The work was inspired by [westf][2] on the [Ti e2e][3] community, he wrote the first and original codeless kernel extension, however due to changes in Lion the original version did not compile and Lion being a 64-bit only required that all kernel extension are 64-bit as well.
+Instead of having a project moved from Xcode 3 to Xcode 4 with its own issues, I created the project from scratch.

 [1]: http://mspdebug.sourceforge.net/
 [2]: http://e2e.ti.com/support/microcontrollers/msp43016-bit_ultra-low_power_mcus/f/166/p/18554/212659.aspx#212659